-We decided to put these cleaning products to the test and ultimately determine which of them is truly the best Mac cleaner.
+We decided to put these optimization applications to the test and ultimately determine which of them is truly the best Mac cleaner.

-For this test case, I ran the Cleaner on the same machine:
+For this test case, I ran the all of the cleaning software on the same machine:

 This is my personal machine, a 15-inch MacBook Pro that I use on a day-to-day basis for mainly work with some personal use.
 Each scan was run exactly the same way within minutes of one another without actually deleting anything, so the variables remained the same.